Chart Color Schemes

 AreaSearch assessment of residential development activity positions Westbury among the top 25% of areas assessed nationwide

 Westbury has seen approximately 48 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 240 homes were approved, with an additional 19 approved so far in FY-26.
-On average, about 2.1 people moved to the area each year for every new home constructed during this period, reflecting strong demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 240 homes were approved, with a further 22 approved in FY26 so far.
+On average, 2.1 people have moved to the area per new home constructed over these years, reflecting strong demand that supports property values.

 New homes are being built at an average expected construction cost of $268,000.
 This financial year has seen $7.2 million in commercial approvals, indicating Westbury's primarily residential nature.
-Compared to the Rest of Tas., Westbury exhibits moderately higher construction activity, with 46.0% more approvals per person over the past five years, while maintaining good buyer choice and supporting existing property values.
-This level is notably higher than the national average, suggesting strong developer confidence in the location.
+Compared to the Rest of Tas., Westbury shows moderately higher construction activity, with 46.0% above the regional average per person over the five-year period.
+This maintains good buyer choice while supporting existing property values, and is substantially higher than the national level, suggesting strong developer confidence in the location.

-Recent building activity has consisted entirely of detached houses, preserving Westbury's traditional low-density character with a focus on family homes.
-Westbury has approximately 114 people per dwelling approval, indicating an expanding market.
-With population projections suggesting stability or decline, there may be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+Recent building activity consists entirely of detached houses, preserving Westbury's traditional low-density character with a focus on family homes appealing to those seeking space.
+The location has approximately 114 people per dwelling approval, indicating an expanding market.
+With population expected to remain stable or decline, Westbury should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development